 Our students are our future and our primary source of future associates and partners.

-We try to hire only as many students as we are prepared to keep on as associates.
+We hire only as many students as we are prepared to keep on as associates.
 We have a policy of moderate, controlled growth.
 Because of the stability of our client base and our success in developing new clients, we expect this pattern of growth to continue.
+In recent years, we have hired back nearly all of our students.
 Hire-back decisions are made based on the input of all lawyers in the firm.
 We thrive to keep students who are a good "fit" within our firm over the long-term, rather than focus too narrowly on how busy we are at the time of the hire-back decision.
 We attempt to communicate decisions to students at least two months before the end of a student's articles.

 Once a student becomes an associate with us, opportunities for advancement are always available.
 Our associates are encouraged to work with more than one senior lawyer in order to learn different styles of practice.
 Given our emphasis on team work, our files are staffed with the best teams of lawyers and students to solve a particular problem, rather than the same team every time.
 This gives rise to a number of exciting opportunities for learning and growth for all lawyers.